openstreetmap/iD/ARCHITECTURE.md

 The `iD.svg` namespace has a few other modules that don't have a one-to-one correspondence with entities:

-* `iD.svg.Midpoints` renders the small "virtual node" at the midpoint between two vertices.
+* `iD.svgMidpoints` renders the small "virtual node" at the midpoint between two vertices.
-* `iD.svg.Labels` renders the textual
+* `iD.svgLabels` renders the textual
   [labels](http://mapbox.com/osmdev/2013/02/12/labeling-id/).
-* `iD.svg.Layers` sets up a number of layers that ensure that map elements appear in an appropriate z-order.
+* `iD.svgLayers` sets up a number of layers that ensure that map elements appear in an appropriate z-order.

 ## Other UI